-- (i) Mr. Lam Yin Kee was the chief executive officer of the Group and has resigned as the chief executive officer of the Group but remains as an executive director and the Chairman of the Group since 12 June 2020. - (ii) Ms. Liu Jing retired as a director of the Group with effect from the annual general meeting held on 5 June 2020. - (iii) Mr. Lam Chee Tai, Eric is also the chief executive officer of the Group since 12 June 2020. - (iv) Ms. Lam Oi Yan, Ivy was appointed as an executive director of the Group since 12 June 2020.
+- (i) Mr. Lam Yin Kee is an executive director and the Chairman of the Group. - (ii) Mr. Lam Chee Tai, Eric is the chief executive officer of the Group. - (iii) Mr. Fan, William Chung Yue, resigned as a non-executive Director of the Company with effect from 29 October 2022.

-No emoluments were paid by the Group to any directors as an inducement to join or upon joining the Group or as compensation for loss of office during the year (2020: Nil).
+No emoluments were paid by the Group to any directors as an inducement to join or upon joining the Group or as compensation for loss of office during the year (2021: nil).